A Jewish Christmas Story

 Finally, when I was 20, and Jesus slipped that “ring through my nose” pulling me towards HIM, HE knew the seeds had sprouted and I was ready to follow HIM the rest of my life.
 I however, was just following a force that had overtaken me oblivious to those three seeds.

-Now at 58, with great faith and knowledge garnered through decades of church attendance; Bible Study; numerous trips to Holy Land and the world’s holy sights, I can proclaim what I believe is the true message of the season:
+Now at 58, (update 59) with great faith and knowledge garnered through decades of church attendance; Bible Study; numerous trips to Holy Land and the world’s holy sights, I can proclaim what I believe is the true message of the season:

 Praise to our Lord Jesus Christ, the Jewish Messiah, “born the King of Israel.”